 Grievances related to Admissions, Recruiting, Marketing, or Institutional Research will be brought to the attention of the director of that department; if the problem is not resolved, the student may present the grievance in writing to the Vice President of Enrollment Management and Institutional Effectiveness.
-The exception to this would be conduct-related admissions or re-admissions decisions (e.g., transcript notations regarding conduct) which should be directed to the Dean of Students and which may be reviewed by the Behavior Intervention Team; final appeal for a conduct-related decision may be sent in writing to the Vice President of Student Services.
+The exception to this would be conduct-related admissions or re-admissions decisions (e.g., transcript notations regarding conduct) which should be directed to the Vice President of Student Services and which may be reviewed by the Behavior Intervention Team; final appeal for a conduct-related decision may be sent in writing to the Vice President of Student Services.

 A grievance related to athletics will be brought to the attention of the Head Coach.
 If the problem is not resolved, the student may present the grievance in writing to the Director of Athletics.

-A grievance related to the Bookstore, the Physical Plant, Campus Police will be brought to the attention of the director of that department; if the problem is not resolved, the student may present the grievance in writing to the Vice President of Institutional Advancement and Operations.
+A grievance related to the bookstore, scholarships, the physical plant, campus police will be brought to the attention of the director of that department; if the problem is not resolved, the student may present the grievance in writing to the Vice President of Institutional Advancement and Operations.

 In each of these areas, the decision of the appropriate vice president or athletic director is considered final and binding.
 In all grievances except in the case of Student Discrimination, the role of the District President is not to decide the case or appeal thereof, but merely to determine whether the administrative chain of command has adhered to Navarro College procedures.